r-lib/slider/README.md

 <!-- badges: end -->

-The goal of slurrr is to …
+The goal of slurrr is to provide a general purpose sliding window iterator, inspired heavily by SQL’s window functions.

+For examples and documentation, see `?slide`.

 ## Installation